Dark Shadows Sequel Series In The Works At The CW

 Dark Shadows, the late 60s-early 70s TV show that made a teen heartthrob out of 40 something Shakespearean actor Jonathan Frid, is coming back to television.
-According to Deadline, The CW aims to reboot the property as a sequel series.
+According to Deadline, The CW aims to reboot the property as a sequel series, similar to what many other streaming services are doing (e.g. the Willow sequel series on Disney+).
 Here’s what you should know about the show’s history and its future.

 Debuting in 1966 on the ABC network, the original weekday series was a Gothic soap opera.
 The show focused on the sprawling Collins family and their serialized supernatural adventures in Collinsport, Maine.
 Although it got off to a slow and rocky start, things picked up once Frid appeared as vampire Barnabas Collins.
 Between his character and the show’s teen-friendly time slot, the show exploded in popularity.

 Unfortunately, that target audience would later be part of the key to its demise.
 After 5 years, ABC was looking to cut costs and maximize profits in a stagnant economy.
 Although Dark Shadows was relatively inexpensive, its primary audience–teenagers–were not major consumers.
 They didn’t buy the products–food and household goods–advertised during the show’s airings, so the show was expendable.
 It didn’t help, of course, that ratings had dropped in the previous 2 years.
 So, the show came to an end in 1971.

 All Of The Other Dark Shadows Sequel Works